 When you apply for a home loan, most lenders request proof of income and employment.
 This can be difficult for borrowers with non-traditional forms of employment, such as contract or agency workers (not to mention borrowers on maternity leave).

 However, there are some modern specialist lenders that offer flexible conditions for borrowers with unusual employment.
-If you can demonstrate that you can repay the loan, you can still borrow up to 90% loan-to-value ratio (LVR) in most cases and get one of the better loans on the market.
+If you can demonstrate that you can repay the loan, you might still be able to borrow up to 90% loan-to-value ratio (LVR) and get a home loan with a competitive rate.

 Find out how your employment situation may affect your ability to qualify for a loan and what you can do to enhance your success rate.